coolstrapiplugins/strapi-plugin-masterclass/README.md

 ![Video uploads config](https://raw.githubusercontent.com/luisguve/strapi-plugin-masterclass/main/video-uploads.png)

-In order to accept payments and create orders, you must configure [Stripe](https://stripe.com) and/or [PayPal merchant app](https://developer.paypal.com/developer/applications/), the set the propper configuration under `settings` > `Masterclass Plugin` > `Stripe`/`Paypal`
+Creating orders and accepting payments are done with the [Payments plugin](https://npmjs.com/package/strapi-plugin-payments).
+Therefore, in order to enable the API endpoints to sell courses, it is required to install the [Payments plugin](https://npmjs.com/package/strapi-plugin-payments) as well.

 ## Setting up permissions

-In order for the plugin to serve content, manage users and orders, you must enable some permissions of `Users & Permissions Plugin`for the `Masterclass` plugin.
+In order for the plugin to serve content, manage users and create and confirm orders, you must enable some endpoints in the `Users & Permissions Plugin`for the `Masterclass` plugin.

 For Authenticated users, enable the following: